 JFCS encourages members of the community to seek the support they need when they are grieving, by offering both individual counseling and Grief Support Groups to people of all faiths who are dealing with any type of loss.
 “Tending to the bereaved, just as we tend to the sick, is a deeply rooted value in Judaism,” Rabbi Daniel says.
 “Just as we support people who are dying and as we honor the diseased, we also comfort the bereaved through their process so they can fully reengage with life.”

-JFCS’ Grief Support Group is offered for eight-week sessions in the Spring and Fall (sign up for May’s group here), and it allows individuals to explore the emotional, spiritual, and psychological aspects of the grieving process in a safe and supportive environment.
+JFCS’ Grief Support Group is offered for eight-week sessions in the Spring and Fall, and it allows individuals to explore the emotional, spiritual, and psychological aspects of the grieving process in a safe and supportive environment.
 The group focuses on the importance of talking, sharing stories, and creating a sense of community among everyone in the group.

 Rabbi Daniel says, “A group setting has tremendous value because it helps people who are bereaved to normalize what doesn’t feel like a ‘normal’ experience.
 We create a community—a surrogate family—to support one another, alleviate the pain of isolation, and create a renewed sense of hope.”